timaro/timaro.github.io/about.md

 layout: page
 ---

 Hi.
 I'm Tim.
-I'm a scientist and engineer at Schrodinger in New York City, where I'm working on problems at the intersection of AI and pharmaceutical development.
+I'm a scientist and engineer at [Schr&ouml;dinger](https://www.schrodinger.com/) in New York City, where I'm working on problems at the intersection of AI and pharmaceutical development.

 I've had an odd career trajectory.
 I started as a programmer, went to graduate school in biochemistry and earned a degree in computational biolgoy, but I eventually